Insights

 Transactional vs. promotional SMS

-Let’s say that someone made a purchase, booked a flight, or scheduled an appointment.
-They might get a transactional SMS message as a follow-up that provides additional details, like an order status, or to secure their login with SMS verification.
+When someone makes a purchase, books a flight, or schedules an appointment, they might get a transactional SMS message as a follow-up that provides additional details, like an order status, or to secure their login with SMS verification.

 promotional SMS and transactional SMS examples side-by-side

-Promotional text messages are for marketing, while transactional SMS serve a necessary purpose in the customer journey.
+Promotional text messages are for marketing purposes, while transactional SMS provide essential updates in the customer journey.

 Benefits of transactional SMS